StavC/Seminar_In_ComputerVisionAndDeepLearning_In_AutonomousCars/README.md

 In this Seminar i reviewed the Deep Learning world from scratch so even someone that is new to the field can have a go and learn more about the world of deep learning.

-i reviewed very interesting topics in the thoery and concepts of Deep Learning and Computer Vision.
+i reviewed very interesting topics in the theory and concepts of Deep Learning and Computer Vision.

 analyzed different computer vision systems that are used in Autonomous Cars.